Traneptora/grimoire/_posts/2015-01-12-sequester.markdown

 **Range**: Touch

-**Components**: V, S, M (a powder of diamond, emerald, rube and sapphire dust worth at least 5,000 gp, which the spell consumes)
+**Components**: V, S, M (a powder of diamond, emerald, rube and sapphire dust worth at least 5,000gp, which the spell consumes)

 **Duration**: Until dispelled